StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 I use a [Linksys PAP2T](https://nl.aliexpress.com/w/wholesale-linksys-pap2t.html) to get telephony working.
 Here I share my configuration for this.

 **Before you continue, you must contact the Tweak service desk to get your SIP password from Tweak.
-They email you all the information and you need else it won't work.**
+They email you all the information and you this else it won't work.**

 1. Login to the device.
 As you can see above, I have set a static IP to the device.
 Go to the URL with your browser.
 2. Click on `Admin Login` and login as admin, switch to `Advanced view`